All Episodes

 Correct.

-But don't worry, he was he came across as a nice, he if we charged them, he'd come across as a nice, forgetful old man that we wouldn't likely get a conviction on.
+He came across as a nice, if we charged him, he'd come across as a nice, forgetful old man that we wouldn't likely get a conviction on.

 Excuse me?

-Let's get your first reaction to the double standard Pam that you just heard with Congressman uh Kelly Armstrong.
+Let's get your first reaction to the double standard, Pam, that you just heard with Congressman Kelly Armstrong.

-Yeah, Sean, you know, there's a prosecutor tried two jury, hundreds and hundreds between Brett and I, probably a thousand cases we've both tried in our career, um, our careers, but I cannot believe they didn't charge him after this.
+Yeah, Sean, you know, there's a prosecutor tried to jury, hundreds and hundreds between Brett and I, probably a thousand cases we've both tried in our career, our careers, but I cannot believe they didn't charge him after this.

-Um, what her did was use his ultimate prosecutorial discretion, saying, hey, if this goes to a jury, they're probably gonna feel sorry for him.
+What Hurr did was use his ultimate prosecutorial discretion, saying, hey, if this goes to a jury, they're probably going to feel sorry for him.

-But he put himself in the place of the jury um in this investigation.
+But he put himself in the place of the jury in this investigation.

-And he tried Pam to do one other thing, and he was making comparisons to the the case of Donald Trump, and he was false in his characterization because he's saying, Well, Donald Trump didn't cooperate.
+And he was false in his characterization because he's saying, well, Donald Trump didn't cooperate.

 Well, that's not true that he didn't cooperate.